IsaacScript/isaacscript/packages/docs/docs/main/converting-lua-code.md

 ### 5) Copy It Over One Function at a Time

 If you copy an entire file into your TypeScript project at once, then it will be kind of a mess and the auto-formatter won't work.
 Instead, just copy one function at a time into the corresponding TypeScript file, fix the errors, if any, and let the auto-formatter do the work of arranging everything properly.
+(You run the auto-formatter by simply saving the file, since it is configured by default to run on save.)

 A lot of the time, you won't be able to fix some of the errors, like functions that are being called that are not declared yet.
 Just ignore those until you get everything copied over.